-Stania claimed that having women in charge of finances increases companies' profits, that diversity is good for results.
-However, at the moment women account for only 14% of directors on company Boards, an increase of 3% compared to 2020, a tiny gain that only emphasizes the need for more diversity.
+Stania claimed that having women in charge of finances increases companies’ profits, that diversity is good for results.
+However, currently women account for only 14% of directors on company Boards, an increase of 3% compared to 2020, a tiny gain that only emphasizes the need for more diversity.

 “I work on the Furnas board, on which there are seven directors – three of them women – and I realize that it is a key platform to demonstrate the effectiveness of our presence in these organizations”, said Stania, arguing that this proves that companies are more committed to diversity.
 However, women in finance only make up 15% of the total workforce and there is still a need for greater empowerment to ensure that more women join, and go on to management roles.